USS Rhode Island (1860)

-The first USS Rhode Island was a side-wheel steamer in the United States Navy, commissioned in 1861.
+USS Rhode Island was a fast sidewheel supply ship and later armed cruiser which served in the United States Navy during the American Civil War.
+She was the first ship of the Navy to bear the name.

-Rhode Island was built in New York City, in 1860 by Lupton & McDermut as John P. King; burned and rebuilt and renamed Eagle in 1861 before being purchased by the U.S. Navy on 27 June 1861 from Spofford, Tileston & Company, at New York; renamed Rhode Island; and commissioned at New York Navy Yard on 29 July 1861, Commander Stephen D. Trenchard in command.
+Rhode Island was originally built in New York in 1860 as the merchant ship John P. King.
+After being severely damaged by fire just after completion, the steamer was rebuilt and renamed Eagle.
+Before entering service, Eagle was purchased by the Navy and commissioned as the supply ship USS Rhode Island.
+In this capacity, Rhode Island was towing the historic ironclad to New York in 1862 when the latter vessel sank in a gale off Cape Hatteras; six of Rhode Islands crew were awarded the Medal of Honor for their actions during the disaster.

+Refitted as a cruiser in 1864, Rhode Island continued to serve through the war and after.
+In 1866, another member of her crew received the Medal of Honor for the rescue of a shipmate.

+Sold in 1867, the ship returned to merchant service the same year as Charleston until 1885, when she was abandoned by her owners.

+Construction and commission

+John P. King, a wooden-hulled, sidewheel passenger-and-freight steamship, was built in Manhattan, New York, in 1860 by J. A. Westervelt & Sons.
+Shortly after her initial trial trip, she was seriously damaged by a fire that broke out in the engine room.
+She was rebuilt by the original contractors in 1861 and renamed Eagle.
+On 27 June 1861, prior to entering service, Eagle was purchased by the Navy from her owners, Spofford, Tileston & Company, for service in the recently declared civil war, and renamed Rhode Island.

+Rhode Island was built of white and live oak with copper and iron fastenings.
+Her hull was reinforced with iron bracing.
+She was commissioned at New York Navy Yard on 29 July 1861, Commander Stephen D. Trenchard in command.

 Service history

 Supply ship

 During the American Civil War, Rhode Island was employed as a supply ship, visiting various ports and ships with mail, paymasters officers stores, medicine, and other supplies.
 She departed New York on her first cruise on 31 July 1861, returning on 2 September.
 While cruising off Galveston, Texas, Rhode Island captured the schooner Venus attempting to run the blockade with a cargo of lead, copper, tin, and wood.
 During the remainder of 1861 and 1862 Rhode Island continued her essential support duties.
 Departing Philadelphia on 5 February 1862, she supplied 98 vessels with various stores before returning to Hampton Roads, Virginia, on 18 March; on another trip from 5 April to 20 May 1862 she supplied 118 vessels.
 Assigned to support the Gulf Blockading Squadron from 17 April 1862, Rhode Island chased and forced ashore the British schooner Richard O'Bryan near San Luis Pass on 4 July 1862.